 GOLFERS FOR OTHERS

-Golfers for Others is an after school activity for students of all skill levels and interest in the game of golf, through which students can not only "exercise" their physical talents on various golf courses, but students can also "exercise" their willingness to help others in the process.
+An after school activity for students of all skill levels and interest in the game of golf, through which students can not only "exercise" their physical talents on various golf courses, but students can also "exercise" their willingness to help others in the process.
 The golfers for others club raises money through each outing that it puts on and donates those proceeds to various agencies of need.
 Additionally, club members are given the opportunity to work with Youth Challenge, volunteering to assist students with disabilities learn to play and enjoy the game of golf.

 Moderator: Mr. Tim Evans '87